 Italy

-A European boot-shaped country with a long Mediterranean coastline.
-The country is known for its history, as well as its international contribution to gastronomy, fashion and culture.
+Italy is a European boot-shaped country with a long Mediterranean coastline.
+Known for its history, as well as its international contribution to gastronomy, fashion and culture.

 Rome